Gongju National University of Education

-The university was founded April 1938 under the name Gongju Women Instructor's school.
-In 1962, The University began specializing in elementary school teacher training that offered two years’ program and was renamed to Gongju University of Education.
-As of 1982, the system changed to four years’ course from two years’ course.
+The university was founded in April 1938 under the name Gongju Women Instructor's School.
+In 1962, The university began specializing in elementary school teacher training that offered a two-year program and was renamed to Gongju University of Education.
+As of 1982, the system changed to a four-year program from a two-year program.
 In 1993, the university modified the name to Gongju National University of Education.
-Since the established year, 1938, over 25,000 graduates became elementary teachers.
+Since its establishment in 1938, over 25,000 graduates have become elementary teachers.

-International Relationships
+International relationships

-In 1980, Gongju National University Education establishes a sisterhood relationship with Lansing College in the United States.
-The university expands the international relationships starting their initial point.
+In 1980, Gongju National University Education established a sisterhood relationship with Lansing College in the United States.
 In 1990, University of Alberta also makes a sisterhood relationship with GNUE.
-In 2003, New Zealand’s’ Christchurch Polytechnic Institute of Technology and GNUE agreed on Arts and Science program exchange.
-In 2006, Hunan Normal University from China agreed on Arts and Science program exchange with GNUE.
-In 2007, School in Kobe University (Japan), University of Oregon (U.S.A) and University of Philippines (Philippines) all agreed to have Arts and Science exchange program with GNUE.
+In 2003, New Zealand's Christchurch Polytechnic Institute of Technology, and established an Arts and Science program exchange.
+In 2006, Hunan Normal University from China agreed on an Arts and Science program exchange with GNUE.
+In 2007, Kobe University (Japan), the University of Oregon (U.S.A) and the University of Philippines (Philippines) all agreed to have Arts and Science exchange program with GNUE.